steevsachs/graphql-network/README.md

 ## Contributing

 Hacking on the extension is really easy.
 Just clone the repo, make your changes and then `webpack` in the top-level directory.
+From there load it into `chrome://extensions` in the normal way.